Holy Fire Mandatory Evacuations // Canyon Fire Burn Area Storm Readiness

 MANDATORY EVACUATIONS FOR RESIDENTS NEAR THE HOLY FIRE BURN AREA

 If your home is in an at-risk area, it is critical that you understand the seriousness of the situation and are always prepared.
-Go to RivCoReady.org to register for emergency text alerts and check @RivCoReady on Twitter for emergency updates.
-Click here to read PDF Press Release.
+Please go to www.RivCoReady.org/StormReady to find out if you live in an at-risk area.
+For more information or to register for emergency alerts, go to www.RivCoReady.org.

 FOR CORONA RESIDENTS IN CANYON FIRE BURN AREAS